VladimirPal/ailab/README.md

 # ailab
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+🚀 The project is developing fully on live stream 📺
+👉 [Playlist link!][playlist-link]

 # 💡 Usage
 We use [SemVer][semver] specification for versioning, which dictate how version numbers are assigned and incremented.